tolitius/on-demand-scheduler/README.markdown

         </property>
     </bean>

-So this task can be injected anywhere, and the Spring's TaskScheduler APIs can be used.
-Here is an example from "SchedulingRunnableTaskWithTriggerIntegrationTest":
+Again, this is a simple Spring bean that can be injected anywhere, and the Spring's TaskScheduler APIs can be used. e.g. here is an example from "SchedulingRunnableTaskWithTriggerIntegrationTest":

     @Before
     public void shouldCreateTriggerAndScheduleTask() {